HMS-Core/hms-sitekit-demo/README.md

 - Nearby place search: Searches for nearby places based on the current location of the user's device.
 - Place details: Searches for details about a place.
 - Search suggestion: Returns a list of place suggestions.
+- Widget:A search component of the built-in place search suggestion feature.
+- Autocomplete:Return an autocomplete place and a list of suggested places.

 Getting Started
 ---------------